2 Chronicles 8

 Notes

-Verse 16 provides a grand summary statement using the key verb שָׁלֵם ("was completed" or "was perfected"), which shares the same root as Solomon's name (שְׁלֹמֹה).
-This wordplay, likely intentional, suggests that the completion of the temple is the fulfillment of Solomon's name and mission.
+Verse 16 provides a summary statement using the verb שָׁלֵם ("was completed" or "was perfected"), which shares the same root as Solomon's name (שְׁלֹמֹה).
+This wordplay, likely intentional, suggests that the completion of the temple fulfills Solomon's name and mission.
 The man whose name means "peace" or "completeness" brings God's house to completion.

 עֶצְיוֹן גֶּבֶר and אֵילוֹת (verse 17) were port cities at the northern tip of the Gulf of Aqaba (the eastern arm of the Red Sea), in the territory of Edom.
 Control of these ports gave Solomon access to maritime trade routes extending down the Red Sea and across to the Arabian Peninsula, East Africa, and possibly India.
 The parallel in 1 Kings 9:26 names only Ezion-geber; Chronicles adds Eloth (also known as Elath), a nearby settlement.

-אוֹפִיר is one of the Bible's most debated geographical identities.
+אוֹפִיר is a much-debated geographical question.
 Proposals include locations in southern Arabia (modern Yemen or Oman), the Horn of Africa (Somalia or Eritrea), western India (the Malabar Coast), and even Zimbabwe.
-The gold of Ophir was proverbial for its quality; Job 28:16 and Psalm 45:9 use "gold of Ophir" as a byword for the finest gold available.
-Whatever its exact location, Ophir represented the far reaches of the known world and the most precious commodities it could yield, all brought to Jerusalem for the glory of God and his temple.
+The gold of Ophir was proverbial for its quality; Job 28:16 and Psalm 45:9 use "gold of Ophir" as a byword for the best gold available.
+Whatever its exact location, Ophir represented the far reaches of the known world and precious commodities, all brought to Jerusalem for the service of God and his temple.